Mah Siew Keong: Government

 Between September 2010 and September 2013, Mah was the Chairman of the Malaysian External Trade Development Corporation (MATRADE).

-After Mah's victory in the Teluk Intan By Election 2014, he was appointed as Minister in the Prime Minister's Department.
+After Mah's victory in the 2014 Telok Intan by-election, he was appointed Minister in the Prime Minister's Department.

-In July 2016, Mah was appointed as Minister of Plantation Industries and Commodities in cabinet reshuffle by the Prime Minister.
+In July 2016, Mah was appointed Minister of Plantation Industries and Commodities in cabinet reshuffle by the Prime Minister.

 Electoral history

 Mah was elected as the state assemblyman (ADUN) of Pasir Bedamar in the Perak State Legislative Assembly in 1995.
 Pasir Bedamar is one of the two state seats that form the Teluk Intan Parliamentary Constituency, the other being Changkat Jong.

 In 1999, Mah contested Teluk Intan Parliamentary Constituency and defeated Raj Nallaiya of the Democratic Action Party (DAP).
-In 2004, Mah was reelected as the Member of Parliament of Teluk Intan by defeating Wu Him Ven of the DAP and N. Gobalakrishnan of the People's Justice Party (PKR).
+In 2004, Mah was reelected as the Member of Parliament of Teluk Intan by defeating Wu Him Ven of the DAP and Gobalakrishnan Nagapan of the People's Justice Party (PKR).

-In the 2008 General Election, Mah was defeated by M. Manogaran of the DAP and it was Mah's first electoral loss since his debut in 1995.
+In the 2008 General Election, Mah was defeated by Manogaran Marimuthu of the DAP and it was Mah's first electoral loss since his debut in 1995.
 The loss corresponded with BN's loss of its customary two-thirds majority in parliament.
 However, Mah continued to operate a service centre and assisted the voters of his hometown to the best of his ability.

 In the 2013 General Election, Mah was once again defeated; by Seah Leong Peng of the DAP with 7,313 votes majority.

-However, in early 2014 Seah died of cancer, necessitating the 2014 Teluk Intan by-election.
+However, in early 2014 Seah died of cancer, necessitating the 2014 Telok Intan by-election.
 Mah accepted the nomination of the party and BN to contest as its candidate for the by-election while DAP nominated Dyana Sofya Mohd Daud as its candidate.
 After an intense 14 day campaign, Mah prevailed narrowly by 238 votes majority.
 Mah was dubbed the comeback kid of BN.

-Mah lost and failed to retained his seat in the 2018 General Election.
+Mah lost and failed to retain his seat in the 2018 General Election.